Yena-Park/TIL/JAVA/Sheridan/JAVA1/MAR16.md

 }
 System.out.println("Sum of my list is "+ sum);
 ```
 Write a program.
 Ask user to enter the length of array.Once you get the length from user, declare and create the ARRAY of length given by user.
+And then find the sum of all array.
 Using FOR LOOP
 ------------------------------------------
 ```java
 import java.util.Scanner;